Evidence of Kitaev interaction in the monolayer 1T-CrTe$_2$: Result

 \subsection{Spin spiral method}

 M. Marsman et al. \cite{Marsman2002} used an $ab\ initio$ spin-spiral approach for the total energy calculation with different magnetic structures of $\gamma$-Fe, which represented the initial work to obtain an effective magnetic exchange parameters $J_n$ with the framework of this numerical method.
 Understanding the salient features of magnetism in the monolayer 1T-CrTe$_2$, it is necessary to quantitatively analyze the magnetic interactions therein.
-Precise calculation of multiple NN interactions should be needed, and it is confirmed in the spin spiral method based on generalized Bloch condition \cite{Zhu2019,Zhu2020,Jiang2022,Huang2021}.
+Precise calculation of multiple NN interactions should be needed, and it is confirmed in the spin spiral method based on generalized Bloch conditions \cite{Zhu2019,Zhu2020,Jiang2022,Huang2021}.
 All the individual models including RKKY, Kitaev, and SIA interaction can be disassembly by spin spiral method with generalized Bloch conditions.
 Hence, we can determine the coupling parameters of 1T-CrTe$_2$ in a certain range.
-First, the magnetic Hamiltonian quantities associated with the present material have been demonstrated in Eq.~\eqref{EQ:1Ham} and Eq.~\eqref{EQ:2Ham}, and the individual equations of the magnetic Hamiltonian components can be derived via the spin-spiral methods combine with the generalized Bloch conditions.
-Second, the spin-spiral dispersion energy relationship from a unit-cell, that is the total energy of the magnetic couplings.
+First, the magnetic Hamiltonian quantities associated with the present material are illustrated in Eq.~\eqref{EQ:1Ham} and Eq.~\eqref{EQ:2Ham}, and the individual equations of the magnetic Hamiltonian components can be derived via the spin-spiral methods combine with the generalized Bloch conditions.
+Second, the spin-spiral dispersion energy relations from a unit-cell are calculated, that is the total energy of the magnetic couplings.
 Herein, DFT calculations with SOC for the noncollinear magnetic structure are the critical step to obtaining the respective parameters of Kitaev term.
-Finally, by mapping the energy to each spin Hamiltonian equations, the parameters are obtained by using the least squares method.
+Finally, by mapping the energy to each spin Hamiltonian equations, the parameters are obtained by using the least-squares method.
+Additionally, we calculate the spin-spiral dispersion energy of monolayer RuCl$_3$.
+The best-fit parameters for the $J_1$-$K$-$\Gamma$-$\Gamma'$ model give $J_1$ = 1.68 meV, $K = -10.9$ meV, $\Gamma$ = 3.29 meV, and $\Gamma' = -0.28$ meV.
+As for the $J_1$-$J_3$-$K$-$\Gamma$ model, we find that $J_1$ = 0.36 meV, $J_3 = -0.27$ meV, $K = -11.0$ meV, and $\Gamma$ = 5.30 meV.
+Note that the sign of the Heisenberg interaction in Eq.~\eqref{EQ:1Ham} is opposite to the conventionally used symbol (e.g. see Ref~\cite{Rau2014}), which means that the third NN $J_3$ is physically antiferromagnetic.
+In both models, our results suggest that the Kitaev and $\Gamma$ interactions are prominent and their signs are negative and positive, respectively.
+Those features are in accordance with the consensus achieved so far, showing the reliability of our method in determining the interaction parameters in Kitaev materials \cite{Winter_2017,Maksimov2020prr}.
+The details of these calculations are placed in the Fig. S2 of the SM \cite{SuppMat}.

-With Generalized Bloch Conditions, the magnetic moment $S(\mathbf{R}_j)$ at $j$ th-neighbor with wave vector $\textbf{q}$ is:
+With generalized Bloch conditions, the magnetic moment $S(\mathbf{R}_j)$ at $j$ th-neighbor with wave vector $\textbf{q}$ is: